jmullool/HELM_for_Cisco_ThousandEye_Agents/README.md

 # Sample HELM chart for Cisco Thousand Eye Agent

 This is a sample repo for deploying Cisco Thousand Eye Agent containers in a kubernetes cluster via HELM.
 We have exposed several custom values which you can optionally change at run-time.
 The only requirement is that you insert your Thousand Eyes account token ID (in base64 format).
-By default, this chart will create a kubernetes secret object with your account token information and then it will create a kubernetes deployment which instantiates a pod with the agent container.
+By default, this chart will create a kubernetes secret object with your account token information and then it will create a kubernetes deployment object which instantiates a pod with the agent container.
 By default no incoming ports are opened for incoming test streams (that is an advanced setting described below).
 Also, by default, all agent logs and config files are mounted in a kubernetes local emptyDir on the host running the pod, these files are removed when the HELM chart is deleted.
 This action can also can be changed in the advanced settings.

+## Prerequisits

+It is assumed you have a working kubernetes cluster supporting Helm version 3.0 and a helm client machine (we loaded the helm client on the kube master node).
+All testing has been done using kubernetes v1.20.5 and helm client v3.5.3.

 ## Installing the HELM chart with the basic Default Settings

-Get your account token in base 64 format and save the output.
+First get your Thousand Eye account token in base 64 format and save the output.
 Use **"echo -n 'insert token' | base64"**

 example for token=12345ABCDEF
 ```